rzuckerm/glotter2/CONTRIBUTING.md

 Before you can build Glotter2, there a few things you will need.

-- `docker`: Glotter2 makes extensive use of docker.
-You will need to have docker installed on your machine
+- [docker]: Glotter2 makes extensive use of docker.
+You will need to have docker installed on your machine.
-- `python`, `pip`, and `virtualenv`: Glotter2 is written in python and uses `pip` to install dependencies in a `virtualenv`, a virtual environment where dependencies are installed.
+- [python], [pip], and [virtualenv]: Glotter2 is written in python and uses `pip` to install dependencies in a virtual environment that isolates the dependencies for this project from the dependencies on your host system.
-- `make`: Everything in Glotter2 is built and run using `make`
+- [make]: Everything in Glotter2 is built and run using `make`.
+See the following installation
+  guides:
+  - [Installing make on Linux]
+  - [Installing make on MacOS]
+  - [Installing make on Windows]

 ### Structure